onevcat/UniWebView-Docs/docs/api/README.md

   <div class='api-body'>
     <div class='desc'>
       <div class='summary'>
-<p>Update and set current frame of web view to match the setting.</p>
+<p>Updates and sets current frame of web view to match the setting.</p>
 <p>This is useful if the <code>referenceRectTransform</code> is changed and you need to sync the frame change
 to the web view.
 This method follows the frame determining rules.</p>
 </div>